lettertwo/occurrence.nvim/README.md

 # occurrence.nvim

-A Neovim plugin for marking and operating on multiple occurrences.
-Mark words, selections, or search patterns, then use native Vim operators to batch edit them.
+A Neovim plugin to mark occurrences of words/patterns/selections in a buffer and perform operations on them.

 <!-- panvimdoc-ignore-start -->